 This post is for public school principals and superintendents — people who are in a position to set broad educational policies and to rally teachers, staff, and students to achieve those goals.

 How often do public school teachers plagiarize?
 I don’t have any real data, but I’ve recognized chunks of my text on perhaps several hundred syllabi, slides, and handouts.
 That might seem like a small number (there are a lot of teachers), but I see the frequency as rather depressing.
-They are teachers — of all people on the planet, shouldn’t they be on top of attribution?
+They are teachers — of all people on the planet, shouldn’t they be on top of proper and careful attribution?
 You don’t even need to find a special character code: it’s SHIFT + ‘.
 Easy peasy.

 “You’re absolutely right.
 Sorry again.
 It is a good resource and it helps kids, which is why I use it.
 I can see why you take issue that it is part of my syllabus which is tied to me/my class, but the teaching world couldn’t possibly, on every single document/worksheet/test we give our students, quote or cite source for chunks of information we use to help our students learn things.
 Education (at least where I teach) moves too quickly to do so, and we already have too much asked of us in and outside of the classroom.
 But yes, it is a large amount of information taken directly from your site/work.”

 On her syllabus are chunks taken from other people, too (you can tell partly because the font and writing style are completely different; again, no quotation marks and no citations).
-If students are able to recognize such patchwriting (likely, given it was an Advance Placement course), the students may assume plagiarism is socially acceptable.
+If students are able to recognize this as patchwriting (likely, given it was an Advance Placement course), students may assume plagiarism is socially acceptable.
 If a lot of teachers plagiarize like the above, I think it may explain why so many students in college plagiarize.
 It can also explain why they seem so shocked when they get penalized.

 So if you are a principal or superintendent, please use your influence to encourage your teachers to model academic honesty.
-It’s in the same vein as asking them not to smoke in front of the school, behavior you’d think you didn’t need to explicitly prohibit, but do (you do, right?).
+It’s in the same vein as asking them not to smoke in front of the school, behavior you’d think you didn’t need to explicitly prohibit, but do.
 Of course, if you’re a typical principal or superintendent, you’re thinking right now, “But my teachers are all great — this is simply not an issue at my school/district.”
 And — forgive my bluntness — you’d be delusional.

 And if you are a student who has just been caught plagiarizing (oopsy!), the above information is your ticket out of the trouble!
 Just analyze (via Google search) your teacher’s syllabus (or Prezi slides, or whatever) and document his/her plagiarism.
 Then show the results to the principal and argue that your teacher showed you, by example, that it was totally acceptable to copy/paste without attribution.
 To further make your case, plug in your school’s academic honesty policy into Google — chances are that your principal plagiarized it from a university web page.
 If teachers and principals do it (they’re busy!), you can, too (because you’re busier!).